metallb/metallb/website/content/concepts/layer2.md

 We can help you investigate and determine if the issue is with the client, or a bug in MetalLB.

+## How the L2 leader election works

+The election of the "leader" (the node which is going to advertise the IP) of a given loadbalancer IP is stateless and works in the following way:

+- each speaker collects the list of the potential announcers of a given IP, taking into account active speakers, external traffic policy, active endpoints, node selectors and other things.
+- each speaker does the same computation: it gets a sorted list of a hash of "node+VIP" elements and announces the service if it is the first item of the list.

+This removes the need of having to keep memory of which speaker is in charge of announcing a given IP.

+### Adding or removing nodes

+Given the leader election algoritm described above, removing a node does not change the speaker announcing the VIP, while adding a node will change it only if it becomes the new first element of the list.

+### Brain split behaviour

+Given the stateless nature of the mechanism, if a speaker mistakenly detects a set of nodes as non active, it might calculate a different list, resulting in multiple (or no) speakers announcing the same VIP.

 ## Comparison to Keepalived

 MetalLB's layer2 mode has a lot of similarities to Keepalived, so if you're